Volunteering at Freedom Public Library

 The operating budget of the Library is pretty small; it covers salaries, books, utilities, lawn care, maintenance, computer equipment, supplies...everything!
 We could never run the library on that budget without the help of our dedicated crew of volunteers.
 Volunteers provide over 1000 hours in shifts worked at the library and countless additional hours on special projects and programs every year.

 There are many different areas in which people can volunteer at the library.
-If anything you see below sounds like something you’d like to do, come chat with Chris in the Library.
-You can also fill out a Volunteer Application, and bring it in, or email it to Chris at firstname.lastname@example.org.
+If anything you see below sounds like something you’d like to do, come chat with Amanda in the Library.
+You can also fill out a Volunteer Application, and bring it in, or email it to Amanda at firstname.lastname@example.org.

 The volunteers who work at the Circulation Desk are the backbone of the library.
 They spend 2-3 hours per week helping to check materials in and out for patrons, help patrons find items in the library, and help the Library Director and Assistant Librarian with many tasks.
 We’re looking for folks who might like a regular weekly shift, as well as substitutes for those times when our regular volunteers aren’t available.

 We always welcome folks who would be willing to shelve books during busy seasons, or make sure the books on the shelves are in the right order.
 If you're interested in learning how to repair books, we can arrange that, too.

 Handy with tools?
 Got a knack for building?
 We’d love to have folks available to be on call to make sure the building keeps standing.

 Do you know how to show dust who’s boss?
 We’d love to have folks who’d be willing to visit once in a while to help keep the building tidy and the plants sufficiently watered.

 Do you like working with kids?
 We’re always looking for folks to help out with our events for preschoolers, kids, teens, and families, from basic chaperoning to setting up and helping to run the festivities!
 Or to make cookies…we can never have too many cookies for our events!